Ireland in the Eurovision Song Contest 2009: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
-RTÉ confirmed their intentions to participate at the 2009 Eurovision Song Contest on 28 October 2008.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 28 October 2008.
 In 2008, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
-For the 2009 Eurovision Song Contest, RTÉ announced on 18 December 2008 the organisation of Eurosong 2009 to choose the artist and song to represent Ireland at the contest, following speculation that RTÉ were in talks with former contest winner Johnny Logan to represent Ireland in Moscow due to the economic downturn in the country that made the organisation of a planned national final impossible.
+For the 2009 contest, RTÉ announced on 18 December 2008 the organisation of Eurosong 2009 to choose the artist and song, following speculation that it was in talks with former contest winner Johnny Logan due to the economic downturn in the country that made the organisation of a planned national final impossible.

 Before Eurovision

 Eurosong 2009

-Eurosong 2009 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2009.
+Eurosong 2009 was the national final format developed by RTÉ in order to select its entry for the Eurovision Song Contest 2009.
 The competition was held on 20 February 2009 at the Studio 4 of RTÉ in Dublin, hosted by Pat Kenny and broadcast on RTÉ One as well as online via the broadcaster's official website rte.ie during a special edition of The Late Late Show.